Great Days Out!

 East Riddlesden Hall

 Just over an hour away in Keighley West Yorkshire is this 400 year old hall.
 It is the perfect place to take a picnic with a large grass maze and riverside walk, but if you go wandering through the garden, you will find the discovery garden.
 Through the trees, the discovery garden is home to a Hobbit hole, mud kitchen, natural den building and a tree trunk balance.
 This garden is a real hit with children, as well as the small wooden playground at the entrance to the hall.
 There is also a lake and a bird hide with different charts to identify the wildlife that can be spotted.

 This historic estate can be found in Knutsford Cheshire and has something for everyone, from gardens and an historic house, to a farm and large play area.

 This park and animal farm offers a great day out for the family.
 There are opportunities to meet all types of animals including horses, donkeys, pigs, goats, sheep and chickens.
 Children are encouraged to hold and stroke the animals and they will learn lots of fascinating facts about them from the highly experienced staff who work at the farm.
 Kids will love the Caterpillar Ride or the play areas with swings, slides and mini zip lines.
 It is an ideal place to take a picnic to.

 Renovated and reopened in Summer 2015, entry is free to use the adventure playground and farm, with other attractions costing £2.50.
 There is a mini golf course, go karts, diggers, Europe’s largest indoor sand/water indoor play area, soft play centre, games area and of course fantastic ice cream.

 This National Trust property located next to Liverpool Airport is a fantastic place for a family day out.
 There is a children’s play area, maze, woodland trail, adventure trail, huge grounds for a picnic and the historic house.
-A new children’s area is due to open in the next few weeks.
+They also have a children’s area.